mdb255/cat-slideshow-pwa-demo/back-end/cat-slideshow-api/README.md

 # Cat Slideshow API

-A scalable FastAPI application for managing cats, slideshows, and todos with a clean, modular architecture.
+A scalable FastAPI application for managing cats and slideshows with a clean, modular architecture.

 ## Features